valentinHenry/Vim-class/CheatSheet.md

 ...

 It also works with movements, for example:
-- change at the right of the cursor: cw
+- change the end of the word at the right of the cursor: cw
-- change the all word: caw
+- change the whole word the cursor is on: caw
 - copy from the cursor to the end of line: y$ etc.